Migrating Job State Management from Redis to Postgres: Why I Centralized Crawler Jobs in a Single Source of Truth

 Trade-offs and Performance: Was It Worth It?

 More importantly, the trade-off paid off in reliability and debuggability.
-We’ve eliminated entire classes of race conditions and now have a single system of record for job state.
+I’ve eliminated entire classes of race conditions and now have a single system of record for job state.
 Operational incidents that used to take hours to debug now take minutes.

 Migrating job state out of Redis wasn’t just a technical refactor—it was a shift in philosophy.
-We’re no longer optimizing for raw speed at the expense of clarity.
+I’m no longer optimizing for raw speed at the expense of clarity.
 Sometimes, the right database is the one you already trust with your data.